This is the most comprehensive guide you’ll find on conversational advertising.

 Part 4: Conversational Display Ads

-There are a lot of technical hurdles to overcome when developing a new display ad format.
+There are a lot of technical hurdles to overcome when developing conversational ad formats.
 Here are just a few:

 With that, let’s take a look at bringing conversational advertising to the ‘walled gardens’ of social apps to get more out of social campaigns.